open-education-hub/operating-systems/content/chapters/io/lab/content/file-handlers.md

 File contents are: Java was here!
 ```

-Note that each piece of code creates a variable which is then used as a handler.
+Note that each piece of code creates a variable, which is then used as a handler.

 [Quiz](../quiz/file-handler-c.md)